forensic-toxicologist-views-test-tube-solution-990x358

 Step Two: Gain Real-World Experience (One to Two Years)

 On-the-job experience is one of the best educations available, and getting out of the classroom and into the professional world is the fastest way to accelerate a career.
-Work experience is beneficial to apply to graduate schools.
-Still, it also builds a professional’s network and can inform their decision about whether to attend graduate school in the first place.
-The Society of Forensic Toxicologists maintains an up-to-date list of job postings across the country that range across all experience levels.
+Work experience is beneficial for applying to graduate schools.
+It also builds a professional’s network and can inform their decision about whether to attend graduate school in the first place.
+The Society of Forensic Toxicologists maintains an up-to-date list of job postings across the country for all experience levels.

 Step Three: Pursue an Advanced Degree or Certificate (Two to Four Years, Optional)